LiamBailey/WooCommerce-Vendors-Bookings-Dashboard/readme.txt

 Big changes to work with current vendors plugin, permissions changed and now checking for admins.

 ** Note I can't see why this would break backwards compatibility except with very old wcv vendors versions.
 Please contact me via [Webby Scots Website](https://webbyscots.com/) if you need help.

+= 2.0.1 =
+* Fix - vendors, vendor admins and vendor managers can now view the vendor dashboard of (their own if they are the vendor) any vendor they are admin/manager for.